advptr/callista-cam/README.md

 ````
 $ node server.js [ --port <port> ] --secret <password>
     port: HTTP listening port, default is 8080
     secret: the secret to enter to access the Web Application.
-For simplicity basic auth is used and the secret might be given  as username or password.
+For simplicity basic auth is used and the secret
+    might be given as username or password.
 ```

 #### Connect using a Google Chrome Browser

 Open [http://localhost:8080](http://localhost:8080)

+Enter the given secret as username or password when prompted for basic authentication.

+Enjoy!